Chirun

 - Ensure a system TeX distribution is installed, such as TeX Live (

-using your standard package manager (apt install pdf2svg poppler-utils libyaml-dev pdftk-java
+pdf2svg,pdftoppm,pdftkandlibyamlusing your standard package manager (apt install pdf2svg poppler-utils libyaml-dev pdftk-java). - Ensure the

 MacOS